 Step 1: Think about the brand values, what the brand believes in.

-Step 2: Imagine that your audience has reached Position B with your brand promise.
+Step 2: Imagine your audience reaching Position B with your brand promise.
 How would they feel?

 Step 3: Make it an inspirational, life-related message.